r-lau/DevOpsLearning/Days/Day04.md

 To start, YAML stands for YAML Ain't Markup Language

+It's a data format used to exchange data
+*Can only store data and not commands*

 Two extensions: .yaml and .yml

 YAML is a superset of JSON; any valid JSON file is also a valid YAML file

-Compared to XML and JSON, YAML uses line spearate and indentation
+Compared to XML and JSON, YAML uses line seperate and indentation, but is more human readable and intuitive.

 YAML is used in Docker compose files, Ansible, Prometheus, K8s, and more